 - What is left is small and large plastic which is then rejoined onto a conveyor that will then pass under an Optical Sorter.
 This innovative new equipment shoots an ultra violet light through all the plastics and when it detects #1 PET it will direct a jet of air to propel the plastic into a chute that will convey the material to a holding container for baling.
 The remaining material will fall onto another conveyor which will then pass manual sorters who positively sort out #2 HDPE colored plastics, (laundry detergent bottles) #2 HDPE natural plastics, (milk jugs) and #3-#7 plastics.

 - All materials (with the exception of glass) are baled by type.
 The various bales are then sold at current market value (determined by demand) and picked-up by the buyer in tractor-trailer trucks.
 View a diagram of the single sort process.
 (PDF 52KB)

 ecomaine continually monitors the fluctuation of market prices for each of its recyclable materials and communicates with potential buyers to ensure the best return for our communities.

 ecomaine also reaches out to communities all over southern Maine, whether or not they are members, offering free assistance to schools and to recycling committees.
 School programs and presentations are part of our recycling education effort, as well as presentations and printed materials for adults.

 For our member and associate communities, ecomaine also provides large collection trailers for recycling by individual residents.
-These trailers/containers are usually placed at transfer stations, large parking lots, or other easy-access locations and have been successful in increasing recycling. ecomaine owns 120 recycling trailers, which are placed within easy reach of about 20% of Maine’s total population.
+These trailers/containers are usually placed at transfer stations, large parking lots, or other easy-access locations and have been successful in increasing recycling. ecomaine owns 120 recycling trailers, which are placed within easy reach of about a third of Maine’s total population.